 Sun on the Sides

-You should always keep the sides of your firewood stack open – this is both to allow airflow through while also allowing the sun to dry out the sides.
+You should always keep the sides of your firewood stack open to allow airflow through and the sun to dry out the sides.
 Sunlight is a good termite prevention method but also heats up the stack and increases the drying rate.

 Conclusion